-Are you at a crossroads?
-Are you waking up to a hunger for more besides the single straight story and path outlined for you from a young age?
 Are you feeling lost?
-Are you questing to add more life to your life?
+Are you waking up to a hunger for more besides the single straight story and path to success outlined for you from a young age?
+Are you at a crossroads [in-between life moments]?
+Are you moved by the signs of global crisis all around us (climate crisis, repressive governments, sky high thieving of public funds, coronavirus, the epidemic of loneliness, etc.), but unsure how to contribute?
+Are you questing to add more life to your life so you can truly live?
 To remember and enact who you deeply are, and why you’re here on Earth?

 Join us on Rejea, a regenerative life programme!

 Rejea is a year-long, part-time learning programme holding and facilitating people as they re-discover and re-connect to their life purpose and create a life project or programme that is in service to themselves, to the Earth and to society.

 Based in East Afrika and drawing from many indigenous Afrikan traditions, some of which you will encounter on the programme, we believe that we come into this world to carry out a life-giving purpose.
 When known, our life purposes are actioned in the ways we live and the work we do, and sustain and evolve us, our human communities and the Earth.

 When our life purpose is unknown on the other hand, and when we don’t have the tools to remember our purposes, disillusionment, confusion, suffering, and a feeling of lostness and meaninglessness ensues.

 Rejea means return, come back, and do again in Kiswahili, the most widely spoken Afrikan language on the continent.